tomcharnock/tension/README.md

 ###Python
 *uses multivariate gaussian.*

-This also plots the 2D contours for each of the parameters
+This also plots the 2D contours for each of the parameters.
 ```
 python surprise/python/surprise.py
 ```